tidyr

 R to the Rescue

-A strategy for gathering scattered spreadsheet data with R Continue reading R to the Rescue
+A strategy for gathering messy data scattered across several spreadsheets with R Continue reading R to the Rescue

 The hourly heatmap with ggplot2